 (812) 426-7200

-Yes, thank goodness it is!
-If you’ve suffered from ringing in your ears and you think your military service caused it, you’ve got a case with Veterans Affairs.
+Yes, it is.
+If you’ve suffered from ringing in your ears and you think your military service caused it, you may have a case with the VA.